 After 6 years leading the Department, Dr. Greenes took a sabbatical for the 2013-14 year, to work on creating a collaboration initiative for interoperable healthcare apps, and returned in mid-2014 to ASU as Professor in BMI and to continue to pursue this initiative.
 He is also Professor of BMI at Mayo Clinic.

 Before coming to ASU, Dr. Greenes spent many years at Harvard, in the field of BMI, first at Massachusetts General Hospital, then at Brigham and Women’s Hospital, where he established the Decision Systems Group in 1980, and developed it into a leading BMI research and development program.
 Dr. Greenes was professor of radiology and of health sciences and technology (HST), at Harvard Medical School, where HST is a joint division of Harvard and MIT.
 He was also professor of health policy and management at Harvard School of Public Health.
-For over 20 years, he has directed the Biomedical Informatics Research Training (BIRT) program, with support from the National Library of Medicine and other sources, with co-directors now representing 10 hospital and university-based informatics groups throughout the Boston area.
+For over 20 years, he directed the Biomedical Informatics Research Training (BIRT) program, with support from the National Library of Medicine and other sources, with co-directors that, when he left Boston, represented 10 hospital and university-based informatics groups throughout the Boston area.